 The Center will allow each Fellow, without outside research funds, research expenses of up to $2,000 per semester, or $4,000 for the year, payable on presentation of a statement of expenses.
 This includes expenses for copying, microfilming, typing and travel for research, and research assistance.

-Each Davis Center office is equipped with a 27" iMac computer with High Sierra, Microsoft Office 2016, plus a Dell printer.
+Each Davis Center office is equipped with a 27" iMac computer with Mojave, Microsoft Office 2016, plus a Dell printer.

 Princeton University is an equal opportunity employer and complies with applicable EEO and affirmative action regulations.
 The Office of the Dean of the Faculty provides general information about applying to Princeton and how to self-identify.